akeneo/pim-helpcenter/content/md/connectivity/manage-your-apps.md

 :::

-## Consult authorizations granted to your app
+## Consult authorizations granted to your App

-To access an app's settings, click on `Manage app`, and you will access the first page of the App settings.
+To access an App's settings, click on `Manage app`, and you will access the first page of the App settings.

 This page is where you can see which authorizations have been granted during the activation process.